 To achieve plausible deniability, the passive-aggressive person may outright deny it or claim it was an accident for which they provide insincere empathy and a fake apology.
 When the perpetrator is confronted about their duplicity, they cite a lack of evidence while often pushing a gaslit narrative that portrays the accuser as paranoid, overly reactive, delusional, and/or mentally incompetent.

-Triangulation, aka relationship sabotage, is a highly manipulative covert strategy designed to humiliate, punish, and control a person perceived as threatening.
 Like a precision military strike on a strategically important bridge, the bonds between the exiting parent and their children, family and/or support systems are strategically weakened.
 By “poisoning the minds,” the embattled narcissist forms a unified coalition that directly attempts to break the resolve of the escaping parent.
 “Successful” triangulation requires a believable backstory for the perpetrator and a fictionalized narrative that casts them as the aggrieved party and their victim as the harmful person.
-With the "burning" of the "support network bridge," the victim is rendered powerless, demoralized, and/or isolated.
+With the “burning” of the “support network bridge,” the victim is rendered powerless, demoralized, and/or isolated.

-In a desperate attempt to stop the quickly approaching "termination train," the narcissist brokers an agreement in which they dishonestly agree to stop or curtail their most harmful and hurtful activities while seeking a near impossible agreement from the SLD.
+In a desperate attempt to stop the quickly approaching “termination train,” the narcissist brokers an agreement in which they dishonestly agree to stop or curtail their most harmful and hurtful activities while seeking a near-impossible agreement from the codependent.
 For example, the narcissist may promise to seek employment and contribute to the family if he is allowed to keep drinking with his friends.
 This trick often works because of the narcissist’s historical unwillingness to compromise or negotiate.

-Couples Counseling: When put into a corner, these narcissists may agree to couples counseling while pretending to be open and willing to discuss the relationship's problems.
-Unfortunately, unbeknownst to the SLD, the personality-disordered narcissist is incapable of accepting responsibility for their actions or making any significant and acceptable change in such a therapeutic environment.
-It should be noted that this form of therapy rarely delivers tangible positive results.
+Couples Counseling: When put into a corner, these narcissists may agree to couples counseling while pretending to be open and willing to discuss the relationship’s problems.
+Unbeknownst to the codependent, the Personality Disordered narcissist is incapable of accepting responsibility for their actions or making any significant and acceptable change in such a therapeutic environment.

 When the previous manipulation strategies fail, the narcissist becomes incapacitated by fear of abandonment, pathological loneliness, or the shame-based belief that they will be forever alone.
 With the flooding of formerly repressed/dissociated fears, they selfishly believe the only way to escape the pain is to kill themselves.

-The group of Pathological Narcissists diagnosed with either Borderline or Antisocial Personality Disorder may use the real or contrived threat of suicide to lure the SLD back into the relationship.
+The group of Pathological Narcissists diagnosed with either Borderline or Antisocial Personality Disorder may use the real or contrived threat of suicide to lure the codependent back into the relationship.

 The last gasp of the soon-to-be terminated narcissist comes as a no holds barred barrage of destruction.
-This is when the narcissist's rage, hatred, and contempt are focused on the person they believe is trying to harm them.
+This is when the narcissist’s rage, hatred, and contempt are focused on the person they believe is trying to harm them.
 With nothing to lose, all former impulses to manipulate the partner are abandoned.
 Because this is highly dangerous, legal and protective services are absolutely required for this stage.

 With no hope for reconciliation, the reality of the termination sinks in.
 This is when the narcissists experience debilitating core shame, which evokes otherwise deeply buried dissociated memories of abandonment.
 The releasing of shame is the incapacitating experience of pathological loneliness, which is the reiteration of the emotional experience of their hellish childhood.
 Ultimately, the shame, loneliness, and predictable descent into a prolonged bout of severe depression send up the narcissist’s “white flag” of surrender.
 This is when the fight is over.

-The narcissist's pathological ego cannot live in shame and loneliness for a long period.
-This is when they resume the relationship "prowl" that originally trapped the now departing partner.
+The narcissist’s pathological ego cannot live in shame and loneliness for long.
+This is when they resume the relationship “prowl” that initially trapped the now departing partner.